-The credit risk assessment is performed based on a wide range of information, including supervisory reporting and other relevant sources.
+The credit risk assessment is based on a wide range of information, including supervisory reporting and other relevant sources.

-In a first stage, the materiality of the different modules is automatically calculated based on the available data sources, which include:
+In a first stage, the materiality of the different modules is automatically calculated on the basis of the available data sources, which include:

-- implementing technical standards (ITS) on supervisory reporting (e.g. FINREP/COREP); - additional information received via the short-term exercise (e.g. on concentration).
+- implementing technical standards (ITS) on supervisory reporting, such as FINREP and common reporting (COREP); - additional information derived from the Short-Term Exercise (STE) (e.g. data on concentration).

-A number of key risk indicators are calculated to check the materiality of the various modules.
+A number2 of key risk indicators are calculated to check the materiality of the various modules.
 Volume-based indicators (e.g. share of portfolio exposures) display materiality in terms of exposure amounts.
-Risk-based indicators (e.g. non-performing loan (NPL) ratio, stage 2 ratio, loan growth and forbearance ratio) signal riskiness and provide further details on areas to be considered in Phase 3.
+Risk-based indicators (e.g. the non-performing loan (NPL) ratio, Stage 2 ratio, loan growth and forbearance ratio) signal riskiness and provide further details on areas to be considered in Phase 3.